RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 Several minutes later, the Ubuntu 12 GUI will appear.
 Congratulations!
 Login using the default credentials (login: ubuntu, pw: ubuntu) to get to the Ubuntu desktop.

 ###Gotcha: Running RVM
 I prefer to use the Ruby Version Manager (RVM) for bouncing between Ruby versions.
 RVM misbehaved, initially.
-Then I learned something special about RVM on Ubuntu.
-From the RVM site…
+Then I learned something special about RVM's interaction with Ubuntu.
+From the RVM support pages…
 > For RVM to work properly, you have to set the 'Run command as login shell' checkbox on the Title and Command tab inside of gnome-terminal's Settings page.

-Here's the checkbox mentioned in the quote, highlighted with the second red rectangle in the image:
+This image shows the checkbox mentioned in the quote.
+It's inside of the lower red rectangle.

 {% imgcap /images/rvm-ubuntu-run-command_as_login-shell.jpg RVM: Run command as login shell. %}

-Details are in the brief article [Integrating RVM with gnome-terminal](http://rvm.io/integration/gnome-terminal).
+Details are in the RVM support article [Integrating RVM with gnome-terminal](http://rvm.io/integration/gnome-terminal).

 ###Gotcha: Ruby Installation
 My first Ruby installation failed (I think) because the Bone went into power save mode during the installation process.
 The second Ruby installation attempt succeeded because I kept the machine awake by moving the mouse.
 I will need to test this further in order to confirm the _power save hypothesis_.